decentraland/unity-renderer/docs/style-guidelines.md

 You can find a settings export file in the root of the project called "rider_codeStyleDCLSetting".
 Bear in mind that the conversion between VS and Rider is not 1 on 1 but it's good enough.

 # Code conventions
 [Microsoft’s guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/) are used as a baseline.
-Here you will find short summary of our adaptation of it, highlights and specifics related to Unity, which we suggest to follow.
+Here you will find short summary of its adaptation to the current project, highlights and specifics related to Unity, which we suggest to follow.

 ## Naming conventions
 Use
 * `PascalCase` - Namespace, Class, Struct, Interface, Enumeration and its Enumerators, Method, Delegate declaration, Event, public Property, and public Field;
 * `camelCase` - non-public Property, non-public Field, methods Parameter, local Variable;
-* `CAPITALS_SNAKE_CASE` - Constants;
+* `CAPITALS_SNAKE_CASE` - Constants, static read-only fields;
 * `I` prefix in front of Interface name;
 * Events name is in past tens and without `On` prefix
-* `_`, `__`, `___` for unused parameters of the method (which happens for events subscribers, interface implementation and inheritance overriden methods)
+* `_`, `__`, `___` for unused parameters of the method (for example, for events subscribers, interface implementation and inheritance overriden methods)

 ```csharp
 namespace MyProject                                     // Namespace -> PascalCase